 Eligibility Criteria for Viatical Settlements

 Certain restrictions govern the eligibility for viatical settlements.
 To qualify, an individual must have a serious illness.
 Additionally, viatical settlement companies generally require the policy to have a face-value amount of $150,000 or more.
-Specific health conditions that may qualify a person for a viatical settlement include Cancer, Alzheimer’s, ALS, dementia, and advanced heart or kidney disease.
+Specific health conditions that may qualify a person for a viatical settlement include cancer, ALS, Alzheimer’s, dementia, and advanced heart or kidney disease.

 Health Status and Life Expectancy